Keyboard shortcuts

 Key characteristics: This is about "how do I deploy and run this as a production system?"
 It's the bridge between composed handlers/protocols and actual running applications.

-Dependencies: All domain crates, aura-effects, aura-composition, aura-protocol.
+Dependencies: All domain crates, aura-effects, aura-composition, and Layer 4 orchestration crates (aura-protocol, aura-guards, aura-consensus, aura-amp, aura-anti-entropy).

 Layer 7: User Interface — aura-terminal